jazcarate/koncierge/README.md

 ### Randomness
 Even though `$rand` and `$chaos` might look similar; they differ on the seed for its randomness.
-With `$rand`, any random value generated with the same context, will be the same output.
+With `$rand`, any random value generated with the same context and variant name, will be the same output.

-For this reason, most og the times you'll want to narrow down the context before applying `$rand`.
+For this reason, most of the times you'll want to narrow down the context before applying `$rand`.
 For example, given this context:
 ```json
 {